kjm5759/pylontech-monitor/README.md

 > ⚠️ This component uses the **console port** of the Pylontech master battery, not the CAN or RS485 BMS port.

+> ⚠️ **GPIO1/GPIO3 conflict (classic ESP32 boards)**
+> On classic ESP32 (not S3), GPIO1/GPIO3 are **UART0** — the same port used for USB/logging.
+> If you wire the Pylontech UART to GPIO1/GPIO3, ESPHome logs and Pylontech responses will be mixed on the same serial line, causing corrupted data and missing battery sensors.
+> **Use different GPIOs for the Pylontech UART**, e.g. GPIO16 (RX) / GPIO17 (TX) on classic ESP32.
+> ESP32-S3 does not have this restriction — GPIO1/GPIO2 (or others) work fine as a dedicated UART.

 Connect the ESP32 UART to the **console port** of the Pylontech master battery (RJ45 connector).

 The console port outputs **RS232 TTL levels** — you need a **RS232-to-TTL adapter** (MAX3232 or similar) between the Pylontech and the ESP32.